stratosphereips/StratosphereLinuxIPS/README.md

 #Slips processes
 When Slips is run, it spawns several child processes to manage the I/O, to profile attackers and to run the detection modules.
 It also connects to the Redis database to store all the information.
 In order to detect attacks, Slips runs its Kalipso interface.

+# The concept of time in slips

+- Every time we receive something, we update the TW modification time in a new redis ordered set (zset) (the old is not used).
+This set has the TW id and the time of last modification.
+The TW in this zset are never deleted.
+- We update the slips_internal_time, every time we receive anything
+- Every 5 seconds, slips.py, retrieves the sublist of TW from the zset that were modified in the last “time window width” (default 1hs).
+- This list of TW that were modified is used to print the statistics and as part of the set_host_ip check in slips.py.
+- In theory if a TW was not modifed in the last hs, then it should not appear in the list, which decreases until no TW was modified for some rounds, and we stop slips.

 ## Input Data
 The input process reads flows of different types: